Wolves Need A Good Lawyer,

 Earthjustice advocates on behalf of wolf populations throughout the country alongside our partners and clients.
 Our current legal and policy work:

-The first wolves that have returned to the state in nearly a century need protections.Legal Case
+The first wolves returning to the state in nearly a century need protections.Legal Case

 A wolf-killing program in protected wilderness attempted to artificially manipulate wildlife populations to benefit hunters.Legal Case